lachlan-waugh/cba-ctfs/slides/content/week02.md

 ## Click-jacking
 {{% section %}}
-* A fake form sitting under a real form
+A fake form sitting on top of/below a real form

 * if you try to interact with the fake form, you'll accidentally interact with the real one.